-Specifications can’t always guarantee quality images and a number of factors affect the clarity of the output such as capture time, auto focus and zoom.
+Specifications can’t always guarantee quality images and a number of factors affect the clarity of the output such as capture time, autofocus, and zoom.
 Many dentists and dental hygienists complain about these issues with cameras that promised to be High Definition.
-But during examination, the dentist is never able to hold the camera in one position for too long because it may cause discomfort to the patient.
+But during an examination, the dentist is never able to hold the camera in one position for too long because it may cause discomfort to the patient.

 There is a higher risk of musculoskeletal disorder amongst dental professionals.
 This is because their profession requires them to hold heavy instruments for longer time periods.

-A heavy weight intraoral camera can put strain because it needs to be used throughout the day on every patient.
+A heavy-weight intraoral camera can put strain because it needs to be used throughout the day on every patient.
 For this reason, the extra features in expensive cameras do not justify the cost as they may not be worth lifting a heavy camera and damaging your muscles.

 Typically, the intraoral camera should be able to capture, organize and integrate all the images into the imaging software without extra steps or keyboard clicks.
 Mouth Watch offers free button-capture software with every camera.
-The software is generally installed by the customer under 10 minutes and guarantees smooth integration process of imaging.
+The software is generally installed by the customer in under 10 minutes and guarantees a smooth integration process of imaging.

 Dentists spend hundreds and thousands of dollars on a single camera which either needs upgradation after a few months or they have to pay extra money for customer support.
 So when purchasing an intraoral camera, make sure to check if the software drivers you may need are included in the package or not.

-A single intraoral camera can cost more than $3,500 and with such high prices, many dentist choose not to equip their clinics with sophisticated technology.
+A single intraoral camera can cost more than $3,500 and with such high prices, many dentists choose not to equip their clinics with sophisticated technology.
 One of the reasons for dentists to avoid buying this intraoral camera is its fragility on top of high prices.
 Mouth Watch, on the other hand, offers a different approach with extremely affordable prices and free integration software, ensuring excellent results for both dentists as well as their patients.